opulencephp/docs/collections.md

 <h2 id="immutable-hash-sets">Immutable Hash Sets</h2>

-Immutable hash sets are read-only [sets](#sets).
+Immutable hash sets are read-only [hash sets](#hash-sets).
+They accept objects, scalars, arrays, and resources as values.
 You can instantiate one with a list of values:

 ```php
 use Opulence\Collections\ImmutableHashSet;